 3. Lastly, add the flour and mix only until the flour is completely combined.
 In this case, you don't want to mix the flour in too long as the flour could make the cookie tough.

-4. With a small ice cream scoop or two spoons, scoop the dough onto lined with parchment, cookie sheets.
-You shouldn't have to line them because of the butter included in the recipe, but I always like to err on the side of caution and line them anyway.
+4. With a small ice cream scoop or two spoons, scoop the dough onto lined parchment cookie sheets.
+You don't HAVE to line them because of the butter included in the recipe, but I always like to err on the side of caution and line them anyway.

 5. With the back part of a spoon, press down on the cookie, making it slightly concave.
-Take the half piece of the glace cherry and place into the center of the cookie, pressing slightly.
+Take a half piece of the glace cherry and place it into the center of the cookie, pressing slightly.

 **Alternative decorating: If you prefer not to use the glace cherries, simply dip a fork in icing sugar and press down on the cookie to make marks outlining the tines of the fork in the cookie.
 When they are done baking, you can dust them with icing sugar.
 See notes below.

 6. Bake the cookies for 12 - 15 minutes.
 Keep an eye on them and take them out just before the bottoms begin to brown.

 7. Let the cookies cool slightly before moving them to a cooking rack to finish cooling completely.

 1. Remember to add the flour as the last ingredient to prevent overmixing the flour to make the cookie tough.

 2. Cutting the glace cherries in half makes them sit nicer on top of the cookie.